google/WebFundamentals/src/content/en/updates/2017/06/budget-api.md

 The Push Messaging API enables us to send notifications to a user even when the browser is closed.
-Many developers want to be able to use this messaging to update and synchornise content without the browser being open, but the API has one important restriction: you must always display a notification for every single push message recieved.
+Many developers want to be able to use this messaging to update and synchronize content without the browser being open, but the API has one important restriction: you must always display a notification for every single push message recieved.

 Being able to send a push message to synchronize data on a user's device or hide a notification you had previously shown can be extremely useful for users and developers, but allowing a web app to do work in the background without the user knowing is open to abuse.

 The [Budget
 ](https://wicg.github.io/budget-api/)[API](https://wicg.github.io/budget-api/),